Winner (Pet Shop Boys song): Reception

-"Winner" was received generally well.
-NME stated, "Pet Shop Boys have released one of the most uplifting songs in the history of their songs."
-The Daily Telegraph said the song was patently timed to match the Olympic mood and "triumphant, low key; a very English take on things".
+"Winner" was generally well received.
+Several reviews noted the song's release in time for the Olympics in London.
+NME stated, "Pet Shop Boys have released one of the most uplifting songs in the history of the Pet Shop Boys."
+The Daily Telegraph said the song was patently timed to match the Olympic mood and was "Triumphant, low key; a very English take on things".
 Popjustice commented that the song "kind of works in the context of all the sport in the air at the moment, but as the lead single from a Pet Shop Boys album it's probably the worst since 'Before'", also stating that the three b-sides eclipse the lead song.
 Metro stated that the single reminds us the pop icons "... do gently persuasive feelgood with panache".
-The Guardian commented "the Pet Shop Boys kicked that idea round the studio and thought better of it".
-Daily Star gave the song 9 out of 10 and commented, "deserving a gold medal for cashing in on Olympics fever, the duo's first taste of their new album is a gorgeous epic", and added the song is "such a lovely tune nobody can begrudge them their chance" and it is "a champion performance".
+Daily Star gave the song 9 out of 10 and commented, "Deserving a gold medal for cashing in on Olympics fever, the duo's first taste of their new album is a gorgeous epic", and added the song is "such a lovely tune nobody can begrudge them their chance" and it is "a champion performance".

 Music video

 The music video for "Winner" was directed by Surrender Monkeys and the features the London Rollergirls, a roller derby team, and their new rookie, Dirty Diana, who is transgender.
-The story highlights the inclusive message of the song and the Rollergirls, an all-women roller derby league that promote charity, teamwork and confidence in women by embracing everyone regardless of body shape, occupations, sexual orientation, race or nationality.
+The story highlights the inclusive message of the song and the Rollergirls, a league open to all women, including transgender and intersex, as well as non-binary and gender expansive participants.
 Conservative US gay commentator Andrew Sullivan, said it is "one of the very few videos I've seen that actually celebrates the life of the transgender person".

 There was positive reception to the video.
-Film-news.co.uk commented the video is touching.
+Music-News.com commented that the video is touching.
 Stereogum described the video as "an inspirational sports montage of sorts, but the inspiration doesn't come from any athletic feats; it comes from the whole community-building side effect".

 The Pet Shop Boys received a letter which thanked them for positively showing the transgender community.

 Track listings

+Personnel

+Credits adapted from the liner notes for Elysium: Further Listening 2011–2012 and "Winner".